FnAndrew/GcodePreview-PrusaSlicer/README.md

   "full-python-path\python.exe" -m pip install PyQt5
 ```

 #### Q: It doesn't work for my printer

-Our remake of this script uses Default configuration of the plugin and it can be remade for any other configuration.
+A: Our remake of this script uses Default configuration of the plugin and it can be remade for any other configuration.

 Just rewrite the values in the `generate_preview(image)` function according to your needs.